About Elevity

 gray-wave-full

-Knowing when it’s time to update your IT hardware is an answer that can vary between organizations.
-Business office hardware is often thought to have a typical lifespan of 5 to 10 years.
-However, in order to ensure maximum employee productivity and optimum network security, that number could be a bit lower.
-It could also be influenced by your business’s industry and security needs.
+The right time to update technology can vary among organizations.
+Business office hardware is often thought to have a typical lifespan of 5-10 years.
+However, to ensure maximum employee productivity and optimum network security, that timeline may need to tighten up.
+Such a decision could also be influenced by your business’s industry and security needs.

-Your technology is the gateway to your data.
-And data is the heartbeat of any business.
-That’s why keeping your data safe, technology up and running and employees productive are crucial elements for any business to grow and flourish.
+But the biggest concern, ultimately, is data.
+Your technology is the gateway to your data – and data is the heartbeat of any business.
+That’s why keeping your data safe, your technology up and running and your employees productive are crucial elements in order for any business to thrive.

-The exact timing for a technology upgrade can vary based on the needs of your business.
-However, here are some indicators to keep in mind as you analyze the business technology needs of your organization and determine when the time will be right to upgrade your technology.
+The exact timing for switching to the latest technology depends on the needs of your business.
+But many considerations are true across the board.
+Here are some to keep in mind as you analyze the business technology needs of your organization and determine when the time will be right to upgrade.

 Related Reading: Top 10 List of Cybersecurity Facts